Davis-Chirao/hello-world/README.md

 # hello-world
-testing for git knowledge to know if you are there already
+testing for git knowledge to know if you are there already.
+I have taken a step forwad